nobro/Domains2Ips/README.md

   - run with '--version6' or '-v6' --> Outputs IPV6 ips too, by default only IPV4 ips are outputted
   - run with '--clipboard' or '-c' --> Will copy the resulting json to the clipboard for easy paste
   - run with '--web' or '-w' --> Will make a HTML file with the results from --jsonipinfo. -jii must be used!
+  - run with '--nmap' or '-n' --> Will make a html file with -jii and -w and add ports from parsing a nmap XML scan file
   - run with '--help' or '-h' --> shows standard help message

 ### Run: